 I mistakenly placed a sticker on a paper, and not on a special sticker paper (the ones used for sticker albums).
 I couldn’t sell it anymore as a sticker.
 I cut it up into pieces and told my classmate that it was a puzzle.
 She actually bought it.

 Meteor Garden a Taiwanese telenovela became really popular in the Philippines.
 The four leading male characters were part of a band called F4.
 I had a crush on Hua Ze Lei and Dao Ming Si.

 7.)
 Robee Stickers

 If you wanted a customized sticker with a cute design which has your name, address, and any other information that you want to include, you would want a robee sticker.
 I was shy to go around and ask my classmates if they wanted to order some stickers, so I thought of a different strategy.
-I would bring out the design catalogue and put it on my desk, look through it, pretending to be very interested.
+I would bring out the design catalog, put it on my desk, look through it, and pretend to be very interested.
 Eventually someone will always ask “What’s that?” then I will tell them all about the robee stickers.